rohanmaniwade/simpleThesis-typst/simple-thesis/05_data_acquisition.typ

   caption: "Data Acquisition setup with HEAD acoustics ArtemiS", )<dataacquisitionsetup>

-Data collection used two SQuadriga units connected together to handle all nine measurement channels (three sensors × three axes each).
+Data collection used two _SQuadriga_ units connected together to handle all nine measurement channels (three sensors × three axes each).
 The first unit connected to the laptop in "Control" mode, while the second acted as an extension in "Module" mode.
 HEAD acoustics ArtemiS Suite recorded the vibrations at a sampling frequency of 48 kHz, capturing all channels simultaneously to preserve timing relationships.
 This sampling rate was chosen to ensure adequate temporal resolution for subsequent FDS and SRS calculations, which require the sampling frequency to be 7 to 10 times the maximum spectrum frequency of interest.
 For SRS calculations, a factor of 10 is typically recommended, making 48 kHz a conservative choice that provides substantial margin for frequencies up to 4.8 kHz. @lalanne2010mechanicalvol

 For each motor speed from 40 to 10,000 rpm in clockwise and counter-clockwise directions, one‑minute recordings captured the vibration patterns during steady operation.
 The bowl contained 1000 grams of water throughout testing, matching the endurance test setup.
 This water load creates realistic blade interactions and damping that affect how the structure vibrates.

 In addition to these recordings, a "dough mode" was also recorded which is mentioned in the endurance profile in @endurancemotorload.
-For this mode, instead of 1000 gms of water, 800 grams of pizza dough was used.
+For this mode, instead of 1000 grams of water, 800 grams of pizza dough was used.
 The dough was kneaded for 30 seconds using the "Pizzateig" recipe from Cookidoo#super(sym.trademark.registered) @cookidoo_pizzateig_recipe.
 In this mode, the blade alternates between clockwise and counter-clockwise rotations with one-second stops between direction changes.
 This creates strong, low frequency forces when the blade encounters dough resistance.

 #let img1 = box(stroke: 1pt+black, inset: 0em)[#image("../../Images/Pictures/cheeseblendingtop.jpg")]
 #let img2 = box(stroke: 1pt+black)[#image("../../Images/Pictures/blendedcheese.jpg")]